abhishm/blog/_posts/2017-05-22-Importance-of-Entropy-in-Temporal-Difference-based-Actor-Critic-Algorithms.md

 ### Implementing the Actor-Critic Algorithm

+** tmp **

 We see that Actor-Critic algorithm utilizes the best of both policy-based and value-based algorithm.
 We decided to implement actor-critic algorithm for this presentation.

 To solve a reinforcement learning problem, we choose a classical control problem called "Cartpole".
 The cartpole problem is described in the openai gym [documentation](https://gym.openai.com/envs/CartPole-v0) as following:

 > A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
-The system is controlled by applying a force of +1 or -1 to the cart.
+The system is controlled by applying a force of $$+1$$ or $$-1$$ to the cart.
 The pendulum starts upright, and the goal is to prevent it from falling over.
-A reward of +1 is provided for every timestep that the pole remains upright.
-The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center.
+A reward of $$+1$$ is provided for every timestep that the pole remains upright.
+The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than $$2.4$$ units from the center.

 ** Goal: ** We set our time horizon to $$200$$ time steps.
 In our experience, we found out that $$200$$ is a sufficiently big number to ensure that we found a good policy to balnce the cartpole for ever.
 Our goal is to create an agent that can keep the Cartpole stable for the $$200$$ time-steps using the actor-critic algoirthm.
 The maximum reward that we can obtained in this environment is $$200$$.